fgauna12/fgauna12.github.io/_posts/2020-08-18-my-cka-and-ckad-exam-experience-as-a-past-net-developer.md

 <!--more-->

-I think prepping for the CKA or CKA without any past Linux experience will be hard - harder than most other types of developers/admins. <mark>So, be patient.</mark> I love Kubernetes and I think it's the future.
+I think prepping for the CKA or CKA without any past Linux experience will be hard - harder than most other types of developers/admins. <mark>So, be patient and diligent.</mark> I love Kubernetes and I think it's the future.
 Yeah, I think it's worth it.

 ## Background